XLNT/gnarly-demo/README.md

 2. `docker-compose up -d gnarly`
 3. in a separate window `docker-compose logs -f gnarly`
 4. `docker-compose up -d paperboy`
-5. `docker-compose up an-old-man-at-a-cafe-in-the-50s` (named because that's what comes to mind when I think of people reading the newspaper)
+5. `docker-compose up wsecho` (named because that's what comes to mind when I think of people reading the newspaper)
 6. Wait a few blocks to see some CryptoKitty `Transfer` events come in.

 If you want it as a terrible one-liner: